Some Medicare Advantage plans may cover personal emergency response systems (PERS). However, original Medicare does not cover them.

 - a waterproof button to wear either as a pendant or a wristband, which connects to a landline or cell phone

-- an audio monitoring system that allows the monitoring center to hear activity in a home
+- an audio monitoring system that allows the monitoring center to hear activity in the person’s home

-- a pendant with a global positioning system (GPS) that permits authorities to find a person anywhere in the United States
+- a pendant with GPS that permits authorities to find a person anywhere in the United States

 How do the monitors work?

-The Federal Trade Commission (FTC) report that PERS have three components:
+The Federal Trade Commission states that PERS have three components:

 - a small radio transmitter, such as Life Alert’s pendant or wristband

-- a console connected to a person’s telephone
+- a console that connects to a person’s telephone

 - a monitoring center that monitors calls and dispatches help